johngarnett/robin/README.md

 ## RANDOMNESS

-If you like the randomize the schedule as much as possible, use the --random flag.
+If you would like to randomize the schedule as much as possible, use the --random flag.

     node robin.js --venues=5 --verbose --output=schedule.csv --random